Edward Norton: 2000–2008: Mainstream success and directorial debut

-2007–2011: The Incredible Hulk and controversies
+2006–2008: The Incredible Hulk

-Norton appeared in two documentaries in 2007: Brando, which chronicles the life and career of screen legend Marlon Brando, with whom Norton co-starred in 2001's The Score, and Man from Plains, which depicts the post-presidency endeavors of former U.S. president Jimmy Carter.
 His next lead film role was Marvel Cinematic Universe's Bruce Banner, and the accompanying alter ego Hulk in the big-budget superhero film The Incredible Hulk, released in 2008.
 Norton initially turned down the part as he felt the 2003 version Hulk "strayed far afield from a story that was familiar to people, ... which is a fugitive story".
-He provided rewrites of the script every day of filming.
+He joined the project during pre-production in 2006 and constantly provided rewrites of the script.
 Director Louis Leterrier welcomed his contributions, saying that, "Edward's script has given Bruce's story real gravitas".
 However, screenwriter Zak Penn was displeased with Norton's changes.
 The Writers Guild of America credited Penn as the sole writer, arguing that Norton had not contributed significantly to the screenplay.
-Norton did not participate in promoting the film and went to Africa for humanitarian activities instead, it led to rumors that Norton was sparking conflicts with the film's producers.
+Norton did not participate in promoting the film and went to Africa for humanitarian activities instead, leading to rumors that Norton was sparking conflicts with the film's producers.
 He dismissed the accusations and said that the media had misrepresented the "healthy" collaborations for headlines.

 The Incredible Hulk received generally favorable reviews upon release.
 The Wall Street Journal felt that Norton's presence improved the film to "a thunderously efficient enterprise" from the 2003 version.
 Conversely, the Los Angeles Times, while recognizing Norton's decent performance, opined that the film lacked a solid script.
 It was a box office success, grossing over $263 million.
 Norton was expected to reprise his role in future Marvel Cinematic Universe ventures, including the 2012 blockbuster The Avengers.
 However, he was replaced by Mark Ruffalo, allegedly due to Norton's "disputes" with Marvel.
 Norton later claimed that he chose not to play Hulk again because he "wanted more diversity" and opted against associating himself with one character throughout his career.

-He also starred in the crime drama Pride and Glory (2008) as Ray Tierney, an honest detective assigned to investigate the precinct run by his older brother.
-Reviewers criticized the film for its cliched plot.
+2009–2014: Critical resurgence

 In 2009, Norton produced the documentary By the People: The Election of Barack Obama, which follows former U.S. president Barack Obama's campaigns leading to his 2008 election victory.
 Norton planned for this project in 2006, when Obama was a senator from Illinois, elaborating that Obama was "an interesting prism through which to examine politics".
 He had two lead film roles in 2010.
 He portrayed Brown University Professor Bill and his identical twin Brady Kincaid in the comedy Leaves of Grass, and convicted arsonist Gerald "Stone" Creeson in the crime film Stone.
 Both received weak reviews; Leaves of Grass was praised for Norton's performance but criticized for its conflicting tonal shifts, while Stone was panned because of a clumsy plot with excessive twists.